Naveenkumar1110/Naveenkumar1110/README.md

-- 👋 Hi, I’m @Naveenkumar1110 an Associate Data Analyst
+- 👋 Hi, I’m @Naveenkumar1110 an Data Analyst
 - 👀 I’m interested in Business Analysis and Business/Data Analytics
-- 🌱 I’m currently learning SQL,PYTHON,Tableau,Microsoft Power BI
+- 🌱 I’m skilled in SQL,PYTHON,Tableau,Microsoft Power BI
-- 📫 How to reach me  naveenkumarkhammamettu@gmail.com
+- 📫 How to reach me khammamettunaveen@gmail.com

 <!---
 Naveenkumar1110/Naveenkumar1110 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.